Jinesh006/Blinkit-DashBoard/README.md

 # 3. Data Source

 The analytics are derived from a multi-year retail dataset focused on the grocery and supermarket sector.

-Source: Integrated Retail ERP systems and internal sales logs.Structure: Features detailed records of transaction amounts, product types (Produce, Dairy, Snacks), and outlet locations, supported by a rich library of custom icons for intuitive data exploration.
+Source: Integrated Retail ERP systems and internal sales logs.

+Structure: Features detailed records of transaction amounts, product types (Produce, Dairy, Snacks), and outlet locations, supported by a rich library of custom icons for intuitive data exploration.

 # 4. Features / Highlights